A Quick Guide to Business Appraisals

 Two Types of Business Appraisals

 There are two basic types of business appraisals: Compliance Appraisals and Market Appraisals.

 Compliance appraisals are performed to comply with the law.
 Typically tax law.
 Compliance appraisals are required to calculate federal (and state) gift and estate taxes.
-IRS Revenue Ruling 5960, established the concept of “fair market value”.
-In practice, however, decades of court rulings and precedent have reduced the concept of fair market value to a series of “calculations” based on flawed assumptions, and consequently, have little to do with true market value.
+IRS Revenue Ruling 5960 established the concept of “fair market value”.
+In practice, however, decades of court rulings and precedents have reduced the concept of fair market value to a series of calculations and assumptions.
+Sadly, fair market value has little to do with true market value.

-Most certified public accountants and tax attorneys that provide business “valuation” services for their clients, are performing compliance appraisals.
-While compliance appraisals are certainly necessary to comply with tax law, they are not to be confused with market appraisals.
+Of the accountants and tax attorneys providing business “valuation” services, almost all are performing compliance appraisals.
+Compliance appraisals are necessary to comply with tax law, but should not be confused with market appraisals.

-Market appraisals are performed to determine the market value of a particular business to a hypothetical buyer, given a set of circumstances.
+Market appraisals determine the market value of a particular business to a hypothetical buyer, given a set of circumstances.

 As mentioned earlier, the term “fair market value” has nothing to do with actual market value.
 The only way to determine market value is to look at the market for similar businesses.
-Similar to the way real property is valued, a market value appraisal of a business must look at comparable sales data, either individually or in aggregate, to properly estimate the market value of a subject company.
+A market value appraisal uses comparable sales data, either individually or in aggregate.
+This market data enables the appraiser to properly estimate the market value of a subject company.

 Type Needed Depends On The Purpose Of The Business Appraisal